jjh13/NCDL/docs/source/index.rst

 Getting Started
 ****************
-Refer to the `README.md` in the root of the github repository.
-You will need /some/ version of PyTorch (I have not done extensive testing regarding which version work, but I know in the range `[1.8.1, 2.0.0]` is working for me.
+Refer to the `README.md` in the root of the `github <https://github.com/jjh13/NCDL/>`_ repository.
+You will need a version of PyTorch >= 1.8.1; we prioritize support for the most recent versions of PyTorch.
+Once you have cloned the repository and installed the package, check out the example notebooks and refer back to this documentation when in doubt.
+If you run into any issues, please do not hesitate to open an issue on github.

 Key Concepts
 *************